-Maintaining an accurate and current Provider Directory is a State and Federal regulatory requirement, as well as an NCQA required element.
+Maintaining an accurate and current Provider Directory is a State and Federal regulatory requirement, as well as a National Committee for Quality Assurance (NCQA) required element.
 Invalid information can negatively impact Member access to care, Member/PCP assignments and referrals.
 Additionally, current information is critical for timely and accurate Claims processing.